cvs-health/testilo/README.md

 ## Introduction

-The Testilo package contains utilities that facilitate the use of the [Testaro package](https://www.npmjs.com/package/testaro).
+The Testilo package contains utilities that facilitate the use of the [Testaro](https://www.npmjs.com/package/testaro) package.

 Testaro performs digital accessibility tests on web artifacts and creates reports in JSON format.
 The utilities in Testilo prepare jobs for Testaro to run and create additional value from the reports that Testaro produces.

+Because Testilo supports Testaro, this `README` file presumes that you have access to the Testaro `README` file and therefore does not repeat information provided there.

 ## Dependencies